mclaughlinliam3/NetTracer3D/source/analyze_menu.rst

 2. The centroids (or if not using centroids, assesses entire object borders obtained from skimage find_boundaries method) of the neighbor set are used to build a KDTree, which is a points-based data structure good for querying distance relationships. https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.KDTree.html
 3. For each point in the root set, the desired number of nearest neighbors are obtained by querying the KDTree.
 These values are averaged per point and returned.
 The total average for the set is also returned.
 4. When generating the heatmap, color intensity is based on whether the object is closer than would be expected in a uniform distribution, with ln(approx expected dist in a uniform distribution / actual dist of point) being used to create the color scale.
+5. To measure the theoretical distance in a uniform distrubition, the image is cloned as a numpy array, and all the 'target points' are uniformly distrubted throughout it (or throughout the masked area, if that is set up).
+The most central of these points is selected and used with the same KDTree method to search for neighbors with the same parameters as the actual analysis.
+Because one of the target points is used to search, it will be skipped (since distance to itself is 0), and therefore if the number of nearest neighbors searched for is equal to the number of available target points, the program will approximate the most furthest distance by just assuming it to be equal to the second-furthest-distance.

 'Analyze -> Stats -> Calculate Volumes'
 -----------------------------------------